microsoft/TechExcel-Elevate-your-Copilot-for-M365-technical-proficiency/index.md

 - Integrate Copilot with Microsoft Purview for data classification and compliance enforcement.
 - Deploy Copilot for M365 security and compliance features.
 - Demonstrate practical applications of security solutions and methodologies through simulated scenarios mirroring real customer cases.
-- Utilize the admin dashboard to control Copilot Studio settings for extensibility.

 ## Customer scenario